oracle-samples/knife-oci/README.md

 ## Setting the Compartment

-Each BMCS command requires a compartment ID, which will default to the root compartment.
+Most BMCS commands require a compartment ID, which will default to the root compartment.
 If you do not have the correct permissions and you do not specify a different compartment, then you will receive an authorization error.

 A compartment ID can be provided with each BMCS command using `--compartment-id`, or it can be provided in your knife.rb.
 If a compartment ID is set in both places, then the ID specified in the command will take precedence.